Rack System NanoTrak® Active Auto-Alignment Module

 LabVIEW

-LabVIEW can be used to communicate with any Kinesis- or APT-based controller via .NET controls.
+LabVIEW can be used to communicate with any Kinesis-based controller via .NET controls.
 In LabVIEW, you build a user interface, known as a front panel, with a set of tools and objects and then add code using graphical representations of functions to control the front panel objects.
-The LabVIEW tutorial, provided below, provides some information on using the .NET controls to create control GUIs for Kinesis- and APT-driven devices within LabVIEW.
+The LabVIEW tutorial, provided below, provides some information on using the .NET controls to create control GUIs for Kinesis-driven devices within LabVIEW.
 It includes an overview with basic information about using controllers in LabVIEW and explains the setup procedure that needs to be completed before using a LabVIEW GUI to operate a device.

 Click Here to View the LabVIEW Guide Click Here to View the Kinesis with LabVIEW Overview Page |